COSC203 Web, Databases, and Networks

 📝 Task 4: Edit App.jsx

-• you may also delete logo.svg)
+• you may also delete vite.svg since it is no longer being used

 2. Set score to different number